chuushi/CoreProtect-Lookup-Web-Interface/README.md

 ## Files
-This project consists of three main files:
+This project consists of five main files:
 - `conn.php`, the page used to connect the webserver to the database for lookup data retrieval,
-- `cachectrl.php`, the code used for cache management, and
+- `cachectrl.php`, the class used for cache management,
+- `co2mc.php`, the class used for legacy Minecraft name conversion,
-- `index.php`, the web page used to make queries and get results.
+- `index.php`, the web page used to make queries and get results, and
+- `settings.php`, the file made to make all configuration.

 ~Simon